EvandroLG/str/README.md

 # str
-<code>str</code> is an string module with useful methods that don't exist in Lua core
+<code>str</code> is a string module with useful methods that don't exist in Lua's core

 ## Installation
 To install str, run: